grannycart/cue-sheets/README.md

 ### How this was made:
-* All I did to make this script was simplify a version of this Makefile for building books from markdown:
+* All I did to was simplify a version of this Makefile for building books from markdown:
 	* https://github.com/evangoer/pandoc-ebook-template
 	* Under an MIT license
 * And add in this lua script to use mulicols from markdown: